spotify/luigi/doc/parameters.rst

 Parameter visibility
 ^^^^^^^^^^^^^^^^^^^^

-By default all parameters are `public`, but there is two more visibility levels.
+Using :class:`~luigi.parameter.ParameterVisibility` you can configure parameter visibility.
+By default, all parameters are public, but you can also set them hidden or private.

 .. code:: python

-    import luigi
+    >>> import luigi
-    from luigi.parameter import ParameterVisibility
+    >>> from luigi.parameter import ParameterVisibility

-    luigi.Parameter(visibility=ParameterVisibility.PRIVATE)
+    >>> luigi.Parameter(visibility=ParameterVisibility.PRIVATE)

 ``ParameterVisibility.PUBLIC`` (default) - visible everywhere